 One of the earliest ways a streamer on Facebook Gaming can earn money is through donations made by enthusiastic viewers.
 Fans of the broadcaster can donate by using stars, through donations, or by becoming a monthly supporter of a channel.
 To potentially earn stars or subscriptions, a streamer must be a part of the Level Up Program or partnered with the platform.

-How to Join the Facebook Gaming Level Up Program
+Facebook Gaming Level Up Program Requirements

 In order to apply for the Facebook Gaming Level Up Program, you must have met the following requirements: